 If you choose to test the markets with the free listings, you will have to wait to gather some data.
 We suggest waiting at least a month, but the more the better.
 In the perfect scenario, you can set these up months before you even think about expanding.
 So when the time comes, you will feel more confident about the decision.

 To help you create product feeds for each market, you can use the Google Shopping Feed XML/CSV by AdWords Robot.
-With it, you can create product XML or CSV feeds for each language-currency combination, local inventory feeds, and it also offers multiple customization options to suit your needs.
+With it, you can create product XML or CSV feeds for each language-currency combination, and local inventory feeds, and it also offers multiple customization options to suit your needs.

 Expanding To The New Markets

 As a rule of thumb, after you decide you want to expand, we don’t recommend going to more than 3 new countries at the same time.
 Otherwise, the workload might be overwhelming.

 To start, think about the particularities of the consumer’s behavior in that specific market.
 What does the customer journey look like?
 How do consumers prefer to complete the transactions?
 What language do they use for searching for products?

 We cannot give you any indications for any particular markets, but we can walk you through the basic steps to have a good start point.

-1. Have your shop translated to the local language and use the local currency
+1. Have your shop translated into the local language and use the local currency

-If you try to export in different countries but don’t have your website translated to the local language and don’t display the prices in the local currencies, you will miss out on both traffic and conversions.
+If you try to export in different countries but don’t have your website translated into the local language and don’t display the prices in the local currencies, you will miss out on both traffic and conversions.

 For example, let’s take the following scenario: your store’s language is English, you have an English product feed, and you use Google Shopping to advertise in France.